UMD-Summer-2021-ASR/quizzr-server/README.md

 ### Testing
 **Upload Handler:** Navigate to the page `/uploadtest/` and fill in the fields in the resulting GUI.
 You do not need to fill in the question ID and user ID fields as of this version.
-Note that upon submitting, the contents of the atlas wil be altered, and the server has no built-in way of reversing these changes.\
+Note that upon submitting, the contents of the atlas wil be altered, and the server has no built-in way of reversing these changes. \
 **Question Selectors:** Navigate to the page `/recordquestion/` for questions to record or the `/answerquestion/` for questions to answer.
-Unprocessed Audio Batch Request: Navigate to the page `/audio/unprocessed/`.\
+Unprocessed Audio Batch Request: Navigate to the page `/audio/unprocessed/`. \
 **Processed Audio POST Request:** ~~Navigate to the page `/processedaudiotest/` and fill in the fields in the resulting GUI.
 You will need to refer to the MongoDB Quizzr Atlas to get the Google Drive File ID.~~ This test has lost its functionality due to changes in the accepted argument format.

 ## Using Docker
 There is a Dockerfile that you can use to build the Docker image for this repository.
-Alternatively, you can pull from the [Docker Hub repository](https://hub.docker.com/r/chrisrapp999/quizzr_server) for the image.\
+Alternatively, you can pull from the [Docker Hub repository](https://hub.docker.com/r/chrisrapp999/quizzr_server) for the image. \
 Prior to starting the Docker container, you will need to do the following:
 1. If you do not have `gdrive_authentication.py`, download it onto your machine.
 1. Create a directory named `privatedata` in the same parent directory as `gdrive_authentication.py`.
 1. Place `gdrive_secret.json` (see [Installation](#Installation)) in the `privatedata` directory.
-1. Run `gdrive_authentication.py`.
+1. Run `gdrive_authentication.py` to get the `token.json` file.

 The following command includes notable arguments for running this image:
   ```bash